jesbar02/hello-world/README.md

 # Simple-web-app

-This project is about Deploying a simple app that outputs the list of employees that are Male which birth date is 1965-02-01 and the hire date is greater than 1990-01-01 ordered by the Full Name of the employee.
+This project is about Deploying a simple webapp that outputs the list of employees that are Male which birth date is 1965-02-01 and the hire date is greater than 1990-01-01 ordered by the Full Name of the employee.

 For the present task, we are going to work with the following pre-build images released for the corresponding contributor:

 #### Mysql Server: [Official Repository](https://hub.docker.com/_/mysql/).
 #### Ubuntu 16.04: [Official Repository](https://hub.docker.com/_/ubuntu/).
 In both cases, there are Supported tags and respective Dockerfile links.

 ### Downloading dockerized mysql-server.
 This procedure downloads the latest maintained version: